LEED — Leaders in Engineering Excellence and Diversity

 Help support LEED

-Donate to our designated LEED Scholarship Fund.
-When you donate you are supporting the College of Engineering's efforts in recruiting and retaining underrepresented students in engineering.
+Please consider donating to our designated LEED Scholarship Fund.
+When you donate you are not only supporting the LEED Program, but also the scholarships that fund our students so that they may continue in engineering.